 We live in an uncertain world.
 Nobody can guarantee you a ticket to an IPL match, let alone life.
 It is important to be insured at all times to avoid any type of unpredictability.

-Life and medical insurance help individuals in the time of disparities and there are various schemes one may choose.
+Life and medical insurance help individuals in times of disparities and there are various schemes one may choose.

 Now, you might be thinking about why you should pay a yearly premium when you’re hale and hearty.
-What if tomorrow you meet with an accident and are admitted in the hospital?
-Any good medical facility would charge you a sum which is off the roof.
+What if tomorrow you meet with an accident and are admitted to the hospital?
+Any good medical facility would charge you a sum that is off the roof.

 But if you are fully insured, you will not have to pay for the medical bill to a large extent.